Wastewater (AKA Sewer)

 A larger grinder pump station that pumps wastewater along transmission lines or pushes wastewater from a large building or development to a transmission line

 A standard of measure in the Wastewater Industry much the same as a kilowatt hour and the British Thermal Units are in the electricity and gas industries, respectively.
 “Equivalent residential unit” or “ERU” means a unit of wastewater which incurs the same costs for operation and maintenance as the average volume of domestic wastes discharged from a single-family residence in the treatment works service area.
-The volume attributed to an ERU where a user discharges wastes of strength significantly different from average domestic waste strength shall be adjusted appropriately to account for the difference in the cost.

 A two (2) part system of assessing a property owner’s cost to tap into existing utility system.
 The tap fee includes:

 - The cost of reserving capacity at the wastewater treatment plant based on the predicted amount of wastewater volume that will be used in terms of ERUs.

 - The cost of the sewer tap and the servicemen physically tapping into the main sewer line.

 The cost to cover the impact that the applicant’s proposed project will impact the collection and transmission system.
 The more growth that occurs and adds to the current sewer system infrastructure, the more improvements, upgrades and maintenance must be invested in the system.
 Impact fees contribute to capital expenses to maintain the system, such as pipes, lift stations, planning for an additional wastewater treatment plant, etc.